Tomaszek03/DreamCars-car-rental/README.md

 * JavaScript
 * SQL

-Application saves and reads data from database using SQL querries.
+Application saves and reads data from database using SQL queries.
 This web application is in Polish language.

 <br>